Suda2151/cmustudent-portfolio/final_project.md

 Part2: [Iink to the Source Data for making Graph](/dataSourceLink.md)<br>

 At Part2, the following works were addressed.<br>
-1. Sketches and storyboards(1st Steps) (Please refer to "User Reserch" on "Iink to the User Research")
+1. Sketches and storyboards(1st Steps) (Please refer to "User Research" on "Link to the User Research")
-2. Wireframes  (Please refer to "Wireframe" on "Iink to the User Research")
+2. Wireframes (Please refer to "Wireframe" on "Link to the User Research")
-3. Findings after user research  (Plear refer to "2nd Stage of final Project"link)
+3. Findings after user research (Please refer to "2nd Stage of final Project" link)
-4. Update Wireframe and storyboards based on user research (Plear refer to "2nd Stage of final Project"link)
+4. Update Wireframe and storyboards based on user research (Please refer to "2nd Stage of final Project" link)

 In part2, "Call to action" needs to be clear.
 Take away was originally set as "Call to action".
 But more concrete information needs to be put.
 And rather than just visualization, If airline ranking is focused, choosing criteria should be asked at user research.
 (It is not sufficient) That needs to be taken care of.<br>